 You may be able to pursue a personal injury claim if you:

 - Were not provided with a safe workplace.
 Your employer is required to provide safe equipment, safe systems of work, and a work environment that is compliant with health and safety laws.
 Our lawyers can investigate whether the employer knew, or should have known, about the condition that led to your injury.

 - Were injured by a fellow employee.
 Liability may fall on an employer if the injury was caused by another employee’s recklessness, lack of training, or another similarly negligent action.

 - Were penalised for bringing a personal injury claim.
 It is against the law for an employer to retaliate against a worker for pressing his or her rights under the law.
 You may be able to pursue an additional amount in your injury claim if your employer attempted to take adverse action against you after an injury.

-If you were hurt on the job in the West of Scotland, our lawyers can help you get the payment you deserve for current and future losses.
+If you were hurt on the job in the West of Scotland, our work accident lawyers can help you get the payment you deserve for current and future losses.
 Call us today or fill out the enquiry form below to set up your no-obligation conversation with a member of our legal team.